 I don’t think the trail ever gets “easier.”
 It does, however, get “less hard.”
 In the beginning you’re dragging yourself through the miles and the weather, but after a while, your body gets stronger and you find you can suffer through a lot more.
 I had this grand vision that someday, when I had been hiking for a month and I was physically fit, that I would be able to scale mountains at a run with a full pack on.
 This is not the case.
 Uphill climbs are always hard, no matter how long you’ve been hiking, and most likely, your pace won’t change.
 (This was a bummer for me, since I hike slow.
-The most I accomplished was 2mph at the beginning to 2.5mph by the end) The main difference I noticed was that my endurance was higher.
-I hated climbs, but I could get through five miles of uphill without stopping for a break because my legs could handle it.
+I only went from 2 mph at the beginning to 2.5 mph by the end) The main difference I noticed was that my endurance was better I hated climbs, but I could get through five miles of uphill without stopping for a break because my legs could handle it.
 But they were never fun.

 A friend of mine summed up a thru-hike well for me.
 He said: “the longer you hike, the stronger you get, but at the same time, the longer you hike, the more your body starts to break down.”
 It’s a strange dichotomy, that even as you get stronger, your body is also falling apart, piece by piece.
 Things just start hurting and never stop.
 You learn to live with it.

 How much did you train before starting the trail?
 Could you hike 20 mile days right away?